'Trump doesn't care about HIV,' say advisers who resigned

 "This is part of a much larger challenge that we're all facing," he said.
 "The repeal and replace of the Affordable Care Act is an existential threat to people with HIV in this country."

 A White House representative told CNN that members of the Domestic Policy Council have met with representatives from HIV/AIDS groups several times, and that one of its members, Katy Talento, was hired as the council's health policy lead.
+Talento has met with officials from groups such as CDC's National Center for HIV/AIDS and the US President's Emergency Plan for AIDS Relief, or PEPFAR, according to the representative.

 The White House representative also said that the PACHA members did not reach out to Talento or the Domestic Policy Council director with their concerns.